sainnhe/tmux-fzf/README.md

 This plugin supports multiple selection for some actions, you can press `TAB` and `Shift-TAB` to mark multiple items.

+You can bind a key to preselect an action.
+See [#6](https://github.com/sainnhe/tmux-fzf/issues/6) for more information.

 Most actions don't need to be explained, but there are some actions that might need to be explained here.

 ## link & move window